Kavitha-Bramhachari-Kamsala/Business_Study-Eniac_Business_Expansion/README.md

-#  Project Overview: Magist Expansion Analysis
+#  Project Overview: Expansion of Eniac to the Brazilian Market via Magist

 Eniac, the online marketplace for Apple-compatible devices, is planning to expand into Brazil.
 To facilitate this, Eniac is considering a 3-year partnership with Magist, a Brazilian Saas company that provides centralized procurement management and after-sales services.